 Engineering for Efficiency, Sustainability and FlexibilityBy

-Process intensification is a process design philosophy that improves process flexibility, product quality, speed to market and inherent safety, with a reduced environmental footprint.
+Process intensification is a chemical and process design approach that leads to substantially smaller, cleaner, safer, and more energy efficient process technology.
+It improves process flexibility, product quality, speed to market and inherent safety, with a reduced environmental footprint.

 Chemical Engineers, Mechanical Engineers, Process Engineers.